 The evaluation team collects data, using various tools and methods, often remotely, ensuring a mixed-methods and inclusive, gender-responsive approach.

 The Manager provides logistical support to facilitate data collection, including interview schedules, as well as any additional background materials as required.

-The evaluation team drafts the evaluation report (Template Evaluation Report (IPE); (IDE)) and submits through Unite Evaluations to IES, followed by a review by the Manager and key stakeholders for any factual errors.
+The evaluation team drafts the evaluation report (Evaluation Report Template IPE; IDE) and submits through Unite Evaluations to IES, followed by a review by the Manager and key stakeholders for any factual errors.
 See United Nations Editorial Manual Online.

 The evaluation report is further disseminated by Programme/Project Manager for learning and improved UNODC programming.
 IES shares evaluation results with Member States and UNODC's Executive Director, as well as publishes Evaluation Reports and Evaluation Briefs on its website.
-All UNODC Evaluation Reports further undergo an external quality assessment (Quality Assessment of Independent Project and In-Depth Evaluation Reports).
+All UNODC Evaluation Reports further undergo an external quality assessment (EQA).
 See the Evaluation Quality Assessment Template as well as all published EQA Reports and 2-page Summaries.